-The Reichstag, the seat of the German Parliament, is one of Berlin's most historic landmarks.
-It is close to the Brandenburger Gate
+The Reichstag, the seat of the German parliament, is one of Berlin's most historic landmarks.
+The building, which is located close to the Brandenburg Gate

 The building was constructed between 1884 and 1894, mainly funded with wartime reparation money from France, a result of Prussia's defeat of France in 1871.
-The famous inscription 'Dem Deutschen Volke' (To the German People) was added later, in 1916, by emperor Wilhelm II.
+The famous inscription 'Dem Deutschen Volke' (To the German People) was added later, in 1916, by Emperor William II.
 The bronze letters were cast from seized French cannons.

-The building was damaged even more at the end of the war, when the Soviets entered Berlin.
-The picture of a Red Army Soldier raising the Soviet flag on the Reichstag is one of the most famous twentieth century images and symbolized Germany's defeat.
+The building was not repaired and was damaged even more at the end of the Second World War, when Soviet troops entered Berlin.
+The picture of a Red Army Soldier raising the Soviet flag on the Reichstag is one of the most famous twentieth-century images and symbolized Germany's defeat.

-.
-It was reconstructed between 1958 and 1972 but the central dome and most of the ornamentation were removed.
 During Berlin's division the West German parliament assembled here once a year as a way to indicate that Bonn was only a temporary capital.
-After the unification the decision was soon made to move the Bundestag (Germany's Parliament) from Bonn to Berlin.
+The building stood otherwise mostly empty and plans from the 1970s to use the building as a museum were never realized.
+In 1991, shortly after reunification, the decision was made to move the Bundestag (Germany's parliament) from Bonn back to Berlin.

 onto the plenary hall

 A first meeting of the parliament of the reunified Germany took place as early as on October 4, 1990 but it was clear that a significant renovation of the building was needed before the parliament could move here permanently.
 To this end an architectural competition was launched which was won by Norman Foster.
 He decided to keep the exterior intact as a reminder of the past.
 The interior was completely stripped and modernized.
 Construction started in 1995 and the Bundestag moved in in September 1999.